muratk3n/thirdwave/en/README.md

 ---

-Shit - it can do elastic dynamics too? \#SPH.
+Shit - SPH can do elastic dynamics too?

 [Link](https://youtu.be/l-f16KjR9Bw?t=498)